dotnet/reactive/Ix.NET/Documentation/adr/0002-System-Linq-Async-In-Net10.md

 As an accident of history, the Rx.NET repository ended up being the de facto implementation of LINQ for `IAsyncEnumerable<T>` from 2019 when .NET Core 3 shipped up until late 2025 when .NET 10 shipped.

 This happened because Rx.NET had effectively been the incubator in which `IAsyncEnumerable<T>` was originally developed.
 Back before .NET Core 3.0, there was no such interface built into .NET, but Rx _did_ define this interface as part of its 'interactive extensions for .NET' feature.
+(It did this as early as 2010.)
 It also implemented common LINQ operators for that interface.

 .NET Core 3.0 defined its own version of this `IAsyncEnumerable<T>`, but the .NET team did not implement LINQ for it at that time.
 Since the Rx.NET repository already had a fairly complete implementation of LINQ for its original version of `IAsyncEnumerable<T>`, it was fairly easy to adapt this to the new version of `IAsyncEnumerable<T>` built into .NET.
 Thus `System.Linq.Async` was born.